-Layer takes input, extract feature and feed into the next layer i.e. each layer work as an input layer to another layer.
-This is to receive information and last layer job is to throw output of the required information.
+Layer takes input, extract feature and feeds into the next layer i.e. each layer works as an input layer to another layer.
+This is to receive information and the last layer job is to throw the output of the required information.
 Hidden layers or core layers process all the information in between.

 - Assign a random weight to all the links to start the algorithm.

-- Find links the activation rate of all hidden nodes by using the input and links.
+- Find links to the activation rate of all hidden nodes by using the input and links.

-- Find the activation rate of output nodes with the activation rate of hidden nodes and link to output.
+- Find the activation rate of output nodes with the activation rate of hidden nodes and output link.

-- Errors are discovered at the output node and to recalibrate all the links between hidden & output nodes.
+- Errors are discovered at the output node and to recalibrate all the links between hidden & output nodes are.

 - Using the weights and error at the output; cascade down errors to hidden & output nodes.
-Weights get applied on connections as the best friend for neural networks.
+Weights get applied to connections as the best friend for neural networks.

 - Recalibrate & repeat the process of weights between hidden and input nodes until the convergence criteria are met.